pacific-hake/hake-assessment/README.md

 ## GitHub workflow

 In 2020 we moved this repo to be under the *pacific-hake* GitHub organization.
-And we changed the workflow to now all push to a single master branch (to avoid merging each other's branches).
+And we changed the workflow to now all push to a single master branch (to avoid merging each others branches).
 We now
 ```
 git fetch
 git rebase